strapi/documentation/docs/developer-docs/latest/development/typescript.md

 ## Use TypeScript typings

 Strapi provides typings on the `Strapi` class to improve the TypeScript developing experience.
-These typings come with an autocomplete feature that automatically offer suggestions while developing.
+These typings come with an autocomplete feature that automatically offers suggestions while developing.

 To experience TypeScript-based autocomplete while developing Strapi applications, you could try the following: